-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area and any associated wetlands (as defined under section 5 of the Fisheries Act) - any rare or threatened aquatic and marine species - exotic and pest marine organisms - a description of the habitat requirements and the sensitivity of aquatic species to changes in flow regime, water levels and water quality in the project areas - · aquatic plants, including native, exotic and weed species - aquatic matrices including benthic substrate - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments - stream type, including extent of tidal influence and common levels such as highest astronomical tide and mean high water springs - any other state significant biodiversity values identified in the Queensland Biodiversity Offset Policy (version 1) (Department of Environment and Resource Management 2011a) that are not described elsewhere.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area and any associated wetlands (as defined under section 5 of the Fisheries Act) - any rare or threatened aquatic and marine species - · exotic and pest marine organisms - a description of the habitat requirements and the sensitivity of aquatic species to changes in flow regime, water levels and water quality in the project areas - aquatic plants, including native, exotic and weed species - aquatic matrices including benthic substrate - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments - stream type, including extent of tidal influence and common levels such as highest astronomical tide and mean high water springs - any other state significant biodiversity values identified in the Queensland Environmental Offsets Policy (Department of Environment and Heritage Protection 2014) that are not described elsewhere.

-Describe the wetlands identified by the Queensland Wetland Mapping (version 3) (Department of Environment and Heritage Protection 2012a), with particular attention given to wetlands identified as being of high ecological significance, and detail their values and importance for aquatic flora and fauna species and hydrological functioning of the wetlands using appropriate methodologies.
+Describe the wetlands identified in Wetland Maps refer to:

+http://wetlandinfo.ehp.qld.gov.au/wetlands/facts-maps/get-mappinghelp/wetland-maps/), with particular attention given to wetlands identified as being of high ecological significance, and detail their values and importance for aquatic flora and fauna species and hydrological functioning of the wetlands using appropriate methodologies.

 Conduct a desktop assessment of the potential for stygofauna to occur within the zone of influence of the project, and a pilot study in accordance with the Guidance for the Assessment of Environmental Factors No. 54a (Western Australia Environmental Protection Agency 2007), or any more recent publication that supersedes that guideline.
 If the desktop assessment and pilot study identify potentially significant stygofauna values, provide a description to order or family taxonomic rank of the presence and nature of any stygofauna occurring in groundwater likely to be affected by the project.
-Sampling and survey methods should follow best practice, such as that published by the Guidance for the Assessment of Environmental Factors No. 54 (Western Australia Environmental Protection Agency 2003) and No. 54a (2007), or any more recent publication that supersedes that guideline.
+Sampling and survey methods should follow best practice, such as that published by the Guidance for the Assessment of Environmental Factors No. 54 (Western Australia Environmental Protection Agency 2003) and No. 54a (2007), Environmental Assessment Guideline 12 Consideration of subterranean fauna in environmental impact assessment in Western Australia (Western Australian Environmental Protection Authority 2013) or any more recent publication that supersedes that guideline.